Kest-3r/cincailah/README.md

 - Engaging: Uses simple, interactive, and fun features like the relaxation bear and streak tracking.
 - Safe: Provides anonymous spaces for expression without judgment.

-With Eleanor, students can record their moods, manage deadlines, relax with guided activities, and share feelings anonymously.
+With PeaceSpace, students can record their moods, manage deadlines, relax with guided activities, and share feelings anonymously.
 The app is designed to encourage **daily engagement** and help students maintain balance between study, rest, and personal well-being.

 ---

 ## Features
-Eleanor has been designed with students’ real needs in mind.
+PeaceSpace has been designed with students’ real needs in mind.
 Each module complements the others to provide a complete experience.

 ### Mood Diary
 - Record your mood daily with emoji-based input.